When you’re going on a “once in a lifetime” trip, it makes sense that you want to take pictures to commemorate the event!

 We strongly recommend insuring your camera before bringing it onto the Colorado River.

 How do you protect your camera?

-- The easiest way to keep your camera safe is simply by keeping it with you in the personal dry bag that we provide during orientation.
-The bag has roughly a 7-inch diameter and is about two feet tall (and about half that height when closed securely).
+A simple way to keep your camera safe is simply by keeping it with you in the personal dry bag that we provide during orientation.
+The bag has roughly a 7-inch diameter and is about a foot tall when closed securely.
 This is where you can keep sunscreen, your bandana AND your camera.
 Water is always a concern but these dry bags do a pretty amazing job of keeping that pesky stuff out (as long as you seal it correctly!).
-That being said, we do suggest an added layer of protection such as keeping your camera in a ziploc bag inside the dry bag.
+That being said, we do suggest an added layer of protection such as a small waterproof case or Ziploc bag inside the dry bag.

-- Another option is bringing a small Pelican case, although there are positives and negatives with this one.
-The good news is that, oh boy, your gear is protected!
+Another option is bringing a small Pelican case.
 Sand, wind, water, humidity, you name it, if it is in the Pelican case you’re pretty safe.
 The downside is that it can be a little clumsy.
-You’re also responsible for keeping an eye on it and strapping it down with you on the boats (carabiners work great).
-The other downside is that it can be tough to access and open if you see something you need to shoot quickly.
+You’re also responsible for keeping an eye on it and securing it with you on the boats (carabiners work great).
+The other downside is that it can be tough to access and open if you see something you want to capture quickly.

 You are also able to charge your camera or phone on the river with our Yeti Goal Zero charger.
 The Yetis has AC (wall) plugins, USB, and even car outlets.
 You just need to bring your cord for your specific camera.
 Please note you will not be able to recharge your portable power bank using the Yeti.

 Drones are prohibited within the Park boundaries.
 All Grand Canyon Whitewater river trips are 100% in Grand Canyon National Park and therefore, regardless of whether or not you are a licensed operator, all drone use is prohibited on a river trip in Grand Canyon.